kufreu/kufreu.github.io/final/final.md

     ))
 }
 ```
-Given the warning messages I got everytime I used the function, more needed to be done to fix the function.
+Given the warning messages I got every time I used the function, more needed to be done to fix the function.
 These were the warning messages from st_centroid which needed to be resolved .
 ```r
 Warning: st_centroid does not give correct centroids for longitude/latitude data Warning message: